ericpruitt/sshfsexec/README.md

 variables are subject to the configuration settings on the remote host, specifically `PermitUserEnvironment`.

+**envpassthrough**: This dictionary is used to configure environment variables on the remote server.
+Normally, only environment variables permitted by the remote server's sshd configuration will be made available to the remote process, but with `envpassthrough`, the environment variables will be declared on the remote server before executing the commands.
+For example, if `envpassthrough = { "EDITOR": "vim" }`, the remote invocation of `git commit` will be as follows: `EDITOR=vim git commit`.
+Please note that the definition of these environment variables is likely to be visible to all users on both the remote server and local host, so `envpassthrough` should not be used for sensitive information.

 **stdin_is_pipe**: Boolean indicating whether or not stdin is a pipe.

 **originalargs**: Iterable containing the untranslated arguments passed to the